|

 Dallas/Fort Worth's premiere Home and Garden magazine.

-Trash Trees Inconvenient.
+Trees Inconvenient.
+Messy.
+Disease

-experts and disappearing from the Dallas landscape.
-But for many
+from the Dallas landscape.
+But for many of us, they inspire

-of us, they inspire passionate discourse.
+passionate discourse.

 "A healthy, thriving urban forest is critical in attaining a